jamesnatcher/personal-budget-app/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+## Updating the database

+> Create, udpdate, and delete tables in the schema.ts file.
+> Generate migration using `npm run generate`
+> Migrate the new changes using `npm run migrate`

+## Checking linting

+> Always check linting after making updates in order to make sure the files are all uniformally formatted.
+> Look at potential issues using `npm run lint`
+> Fix potential issues using `npm run format`

 ## Building